 [Regulation 19A inserted in Gazette 2 May 1995 p.
 1657.]

 19B.
-Inspector or Police officer may ask for name and address
+Name, address etc., duty of stock owner to give on request

 (1) An Inspector or Police officer may, in the exercise or performance of functions under the Act, request the proprietor of any stock or the person who is, or appears to be, in charge of any stock to —